noamyg/MailMan/README.md

 ###

-### Prerequisites / Deployment
+### Installation
 If you wish to install this as a standalone server, [just contact me](mailto:admin@noamyg.com) for help.

 If you wish to make changes, you'll have to get [Python](https://www.python.org/) 3.6.4 or above installed.
 Then:
+1. Install with `pip install -r requirements.txt`.
-1. Make sure to configure your organization's SMTP server in a config.xml file.
+2. Make sure to configure your organization's SMTP server in a config.xml file.
 You may use config.example.xml for reference.
+3. Run app.py with the the name of your SMTP server as a param (i.e., `python app.py Gmail`).

+### Deployment

-2. If you made changes to the code, you might want to edit app.spec.
+1. If you made changes to the code, you might want to edit app.spec.
 [See here](https://pythonhosted.org/PyInstaller/spec-files.html).
-3. No changes to the spec file needed?
+2. No changes to the spec file needed?
 Good! just run "pyinstaller app.spec".
-4. After pyinstaller is done, your app is ready inside of "dist" folder.
+3. After pyinstaller is done, your app is ready inside of "dist" folder.
-5. You may run app.exe with a parameter (the name of the connection inside config.xml) or use NSSM to install as a service.
+4. You may run app.exe with the server name as param or use [NSSM](https://nssm.cc/usage) to install it as a service.

 ### Example POST request